Accountable Items Check ( including Surgical Swabs, Instruments, Needles and Blades ) - Standard Operating Procedure

 - The scrub practitioner should ideally be the same person for the whole procedure.
 During prolonged procedures (e.g. major head and neck) where changeovers are planned, this should occur in agreement with the Surgeon and at a time deemed appropriate.
 Planned changes should be discussed at the Team Brief prior to the start of the list.

 - If there is a planned or unplanned changeover of scrub practitioners, it must be discussed with the surgeon and a suitable time frame agreed.
 Agreed changeover of scrub practitioners should be discussed at team brief and documented.

-- In exceptional circumstances where more than one unexpected/unplanned changeover is undertaken, this should be logged as an incident in DATIX.
+- In exceptional circumstances, where more than one unexpected/unplanned changeover of scrub practitioner is undertaken, this should be logged as an incident in DATIX.

 - If there is a planned or unplanned changeover of scrub practitioner for any reason during the procedure, a complete check of all accountable items (as practicably as possible) must be performed.

 - This must happen between the incoming scrub practitioner, and with reference to the outgoing scrub practitioner, with the circulating practitioner at the changeover.
 The Perioperative Care Plan, Theatre Management System (TMS) where used, and Accountable Items Record must be signed by all practitioners involved.

 - If there is a changeover of circulating practitioner, there must be a handover provided by the first circulator leaving the Operating Theatre Room.
 The time of changeover must also be clearly recorded in TMS and in the Accountable Items Record.

 - At this time the surgeon should be informed that a count is being carried out and no interruptions should take place.

 - In the event of a count discrepancy, there should be no changeover of staff at that time.